-- ➤ Identify key natural features including local lakes, the Dowagiac River, Brush Creek, West Branch, wetlands, and woodlands, and develop specific strategies to protect and enhance each of these features.
-Encourage natural shorelines along lakes, rivers and streams. - ➤ Utilize land use regulatory measures and development standards that promote the protection and enhancement of key natural features. - ➤ Encourage development techniques that retain large, un-fragmented parcels in the townships for open space and agricultural uses, where appropriate. - > Support the Growing Greener in Southwest Michigan Initiative by helping to educate residents about the important functions that natural systems provide to the residents and the community. (www.swmpc.org/growgreen.asp)
+- ➤ Identify key natural features including local lakes, the Dowagiac River, Brush Creek, West Branch, wetlands, and woodlands, and develop specific strategies to protect and enhance each of these features. - ➤ Utilize land use regulatory measures and development standards that promote the protection and enhancement of key natural features. - ➤ Encourage development techniques that retain large, un-fragmented parcels in the townships for open space and agricultural uses, where appropriate. - > Support the Growing Greener in Southwest Michigan Initiative by helping to educate residents about the important functions that natural systems provide to the residents and the community. (www.swmpc.org/growgreen.asp)